cesare-montresor/CarND-Advanced-Lane-Lines/writeup.md

 Above all, as for the first project in this course, the weakest spot is the method by which the lane lines pixels are extracted from the image, the thresholding on colors and gradients.
 I've been playing around a lot with it (see test_gradient.py, test_gradient_dir.py), by extracting all the frames of the video (camera.py:107) and fine tune it on faulty frames however it still remain a quite delicate system.

-If I could solve this problem the way I wanted I would done the following:
+If I could solve this problem the way I wanted I would tried the following approach:
 - record a video of a driving car in the best condition possible.
 - use classing computer vision techniques to build a dataset
 - heavily augment the dataset with a combination of the following: